We are global leaders in wastewater epidemiology

 Founded by a biologist and an architect, our team has exemplified the power of interdisciplinary collaboration from its beginning.

 As a first-year PhD student at MIT, Dr. Mariana Matus was inspired to start wastewater epidemiology research, so she could apply her technical skills to improve public health.
 With the support of Professors Eric Alm and Carlo Ratti, her research grew into the MIT Underworlds Project.
 Newsha Ghaeli, an architect, joined the project with an interest in how new technologies can improve cities and urban life.
-Their work resulted in Dr. Matus’ PhD dissertation in Computational Biology, several scientific publications, and coverage by dozens of local and national media outlets.
+Their work resulted in several scientific publications, coverage by dozens of local and national media outlets, and Dr. Matus’ PhD dissertation in Computational Biology.

 Inspired by the potential of wastewater epidemiology, Biobot is the first company in the world to commercialize data from sewage.
 After winning multiple entrepreneurship competitions at MIT, including a place in the DeltaV and DesignX accelerators, Biobot completed the Y Combinator accelerator in San Francisco.
 Headquartered in the Boston area, we aim to extend our wastewater epidemiology platform across the globe.